 In exceptional circumstances, the university may decide to redirect the use or modify the terms of a gift.
 Such circumstances may exist when, due to circumstances beyond the university’s control, it is impossible or impracticable to continue to use the gift as designated without significantly frustrating its intended purpose.
 The university makes such decisions in consultation with the donor if possible, and in accordance with law governing the management of institutional funds, which may require legal process and approval.

 The Office of Development, including its affiliated offices embedded in certain schools and departments, is responsible for soliciting gifts from donors on behalf of the university.
 Units and individuals outside the Office of Development are expected to coordinate in advance with their appropriate Office of Development contact(s) for all gift solicitation activities.

 1. Preapproved Gift Opportunities

 The Office of Development maintains a comprehensive catalogue of approved giving opportunities.
 This catalogue includes gifts to support financial aid, faculty research, libraries and collections, and identified programmatic priorities.
-The provost or the relevant dean approves all gift opportunities in the catalogue.
+The provost or provost’s designee approves all gift opportunities in the catalogue.